Airstrikes target suspected Pakistani Taliban hideouts in Afghanistan | Law-Order

 Local residents said at least eight people, including women and children, were killed in the airstrikes by Pakistan.
 They said the death toll from the strikes may rise.

-In a post on the X platform, the Afghan defense ministry said the Pakistani side should know that such unilateral measures are not a solution to any problem.
+In a post on the X platform, the Afghan defence ministry said the Pakistani side should know that such unilateral measures are not a solution to any problem.

 Syed Muhammad Ali, an Islamabad-based security expert, said Tuesday's airstrike ''represents a clear and blunt warning to Pakistani Taliban that Pakistan will use all the available means against the terrorist outfit both inside and outside its borders."
 However, it is not an indiscriminate use of force and due care was taken by Pakistan in ensuring that only the terrorist bases were hit and no civilian loss of life and property took place, he said.